LEARN MORE ABOUT THE FRIENDS!

 The Friends work to fulfill the goals in the Mission Statement through six established committees.
 They are Program, Development, Hospitality, Finance, Governmental Relations, and Special Projects.
 Committee members meet at various times during the month as agreed upon.
 The membership-at-large meets once a months.

 The Friends sponsor a book sale for the public every April in conjunction with the East Penn School District’s food provider and other community organizations.
 The 2019 Spring Book Sale is Saturday, April 13 (the members only preview night is the 12th) at Lower Macungie Middle School.
-Doors open @ 7AM – shop early for the best selection and stay late for the Brown Bag Blow Out!
-More Details to Follow.
+Doors open @ 7AM – shop early for the best selection and stay late for the Brown Bag Blow Out from 3-3:45 PM!

-Its time for the Spring Dan Schantz coupons!
+Its time for Dan Schantz coupons!
 Shop Small & Support Your Library Visit Dan Schantz Greenhouse for all of your Spring Growing Needs, show our barcode via paper or app & the library gets $2 for each $10 purchase.
 Get your barcode here or download the app on your device.

 - $15 = A new children’s book OR a music CD